digital-peace-talks/Eperiment-1-Synonymity-Scoring/README.md

 ## About

-We segment documents and conduct a synonym set walk using ADW (Align, Disambiguate and Walk)
+Segments texts, extracts keywords and conducts a synonym set walk for every possible keyword pair.

 Parts of this research project will happen inside [Colaboratory](https://colab.research.google.com/drive/1iGL_J01I-SAtw2HG8uoJMLgYhYqMzzAK) as well.